apache/spark/docs/configuration.md

 </tr>
 <tr>
   <td><code>spark.executor.cores</code></td>
-  <td>(infinite)</td>
+  <td>1 in YARN mode, all the available cores on the worker in standalone mode.</td>
   <td>
-    Default: 1 in YARN mode, all the available cores on the worker in standalone mode.

     The number of cores to use on each executor.
 For YARN and standalone mode only.

     In standalone mode, setting this parameter allows an application to run multiple executors on